odelaneau/shapeit4/README.md

 - It accounts for sets of pre-phased genotypes (i.e. haplotype scaffold).
 The scaffold can be derived either from family data or large reference panels.
 - It reads and writes files using HTSlib for better I/O performance in either VCF or BCF formats.
 - The genotype graph and HMM routines have been re-implemented for better hardware usage and performance.
-- The source code is provided in an open source format (licence MIT) on github.
+- The source code is provided in an open source format (license MIT) on github.

 If you use the SHAPEIT4 in your research work, please cite the following paper: